Political Text Scaling Meets Computational Semantics: Introduction

+Our data set creation builds on the work of \citet{Proksch2010PositionSpeeches} and can be seen as an extension of the data set used in their work for testing the robustness of Wordfish, which covered only the speeches produced in or translated into English, German, and French and only during the 5th legislative term.
+Our work is thus able to shed more light on the robustness of different text scaling approaches and their sensitivity to different preprocessing methods, the choice of text representation and topical changes in the input data across time.

+The main contribution of this study is a novel unsupervised algorithm for text scaling, based on semantic text representations.
+We demonstrate empirically that our method outperforms the widely adopted Wordfish algorithm in terms of identifying party positions on European integration.
+In order to stimulate further research and collaborations on semantically-aware text scaling, we release (as supplementary material to this work) \citep{nanni2019app}: (i) the multi-language data set employed in this study (in its original form and after each preprocessing step), (ii) all scaling results (i.e., individual party positions) obtained in our work and (iii) an offline Python implementation of SemScale (a command-line tool).\footnote{\url{https://github.com/umanlp/SemScale}}

-Another often criticized aspect of existing unsupervised scaling methods is their inability to decipher which (if any) underlying policy dimension is captured by the produced position scores (cf. for instance, the critiques raised by \cite{Budge2007DoSeries,Budge2007Missingresponse} concerning Wordscores or the recommendation made by \cite{Proksch2010PositionSpeeches} with respect to filtering ideological from non-ideological statements prior to applying Wordfish).
-In addition to the above criticism, \cite{Denny2018TextIt} have recently questioned the robustness of Wordfish, demonstrating that it is very sensitive to the smallest changes in the input text, such as the removal of punctuation or stopwords, which should have no effect on the overall political message (i.e., position).
+In addition to this, we provide a series of validation experiments addressing central points of the current debate on text scaling algorithms.
+First of all, an often criticised aspect of existing scaling methods is their inability to decipher which (if any) underlying policy dimension is captured by the produced position scores (cf. for instance, the critiques raised by \citet{Budge2007DoSeries,Budge2007Missingresponse} concerning Wordscores or the recommendation made by \citet{Proksch2010PositionSpeeches} with respect to filtering ideological from non-ideological statements prior to applying Wordfish).
+In addition to the above criticism, \citet{Denny2018TextIt} have recently questioned the robustness of Wordfish, demonstrating that it is highly sensitive to even small changes in the input text, such as the removal of punctuation or stop words, which should have no effect on the overall political message, i.e., position.
+To address this issue, we examine the robustness and stability of text scaling results for different lexical and semantic representations of the input texts.
+We are particularly interested in a better understanding of the extent to which \emph{a)} known policy positions are captured by specific linguistic traits, such as specific parts of speech or named entities, in contrast to using the entire texts, and \emph{b)} whether this is further emphasised by our newly proposed scaling approach, which also captures word meaning (and not just the frequency of words in different texts).